 One passenger.
 One night.
 One road trip.
 One suspected serial killer behind the wheel . . .

-The man behind the wheel is Josh Baxter, a virtual stranger to Casey who she met by the college ride share board.
-Both have good reasons for leaving university in the middle of term, not they are too keen to share what they are.
-But buzzing like white noise in the background of their personal problems is news that the Campus Killer, who's tied up and stabbed three students in the span of a year, has struck again.
+Behind the wheel is Josh Baxter, a stranger Charlie met by the college ride share board, who also has a good reason for leaving university in the middle of term.
+On the road they share their stories, carefully avoiding the subject dominating the news - the Campus Killer, who's tied up and stabbed three students in the span of a year, has just struck again.

-As they travel the formidable stretch of Pennsylvania between university and their final destination, Casey begins to notice discrepancies in Josh's story, and suspicious items in the glove box set her pulse racing.
+Travelling the lengthy journey between university and their final destination, Charlie begins to notice discrepancies in Josh's story.

-As Casey plans her escape from the man she is becoming certain is the killer, she begins to suspect that Josh knows exactly what she's thinking-and that she could very well end up becoming his next victim.
+As she begins to plan her escape from the man she is becoming certain is the killer, she starts to suspect that Josh knows exactly what she's thinking.

-What follows is a game of cat and mouse played out on night-shrouded roads and in neon-lit parking lots.
-In order to win, Casey must do only one thing-survive the night.
+A game of cat and mouse is about to play out.
+In order to win, Charlie must do only one thing . . . survive the night.

-A dark, frightening and twisty story that you won't be able to put down.
-Read with the lights on! - Shari Lapena
+'Dark, frightening and twisty story that you won't be able to put down'